GeoDirectory/geodir_api/readme.txt

 Schema added for post images to add listing images - CHANGED Get reviews by author endpoint changes - CHANGED
-Allow listing results to filter by latitude & longitude - CHANGED
+Allow listing results to filter by latitude & longitude - CHANGED Subscribers should allowed to see their own reviews - FIXED

 = 0.0.3 =
 Fail to get reviews when review rating addon not installed - FIXED